Sierra Leone: Human rights

-Male same-sex sexual activity is illegal under Section 61 of the Offences against the Person Act 1861, and imprisonment for life is possible.
+According to a 2015 US Department of State report, "the most significant human rights problems included a lack of universal access to justice; widespread official corruption in all branches of government; and trafficking in persons, including forced child labor."
 Excessive police brutality is also a frequent problem.

-Protesters have been killed by security forces, as have prison rioters (in one incident at Pademba Road Prison, 30 inmates and one correction officer were killed).
-Multiple allegations were made during the COVID-19 lockdown period of police attacking people trying to obtain basic necessities.
+While discrimination on the basis of sex, colour, religion and political opinion is prohibited by the constitution, there is neither constitutional nor legal prohibition of discrimination based that is based on sexual orientation, HIV-positive status or trans identity.
+Indeed, male same-sex sexual activity is illegal under Section 61 of the Offences against the Person Act 1861, and imprisonment for life is possible.

+Leadership in World governance initiatives

+Sierra Leone is one of the signatories of the agreement to hold a convention to draft a world constitution.
+As a result, in 1968, for the first time in human history, a World Constituent Assembly convened to draft and adopt the Constitution for the Federation of Earth.
+Milton Margai, then president of Sierra Leone, signed the agreement to convene a World Constituent Assembly.

 Administrative divisions

 The Republic of Sierra Leone is composed of five regions: the Northern Province, North West Province, Southern Province, the Eastern Province, and the Western Area.
 Four provinces are further divided into 14 districts; the Western Area is divided into two districts.

 The provincial districts are divided into 186 chiefdoms, which have traditionally been led by paramount chiefs, recognised by the British administration in 1896 at the time of organising the Protectorate of Sierra Leone.
 The Paramount Chiefs are influential, particularly in villages and small rural towns.
 Each chiefdom has ruling families that were recognised at that time; the Tribal Authority, made up of local notables, elects the paramount chief from the ruling families.
-Typically, chiefs have the power to "raise taxes, control the judicial system, and allocate land, the most important resource in rural areas."
+Typically, chiefs have the power to "raise taxes, control the judicial system, and allocate land, the most important resource in rural areas".

 Within the context of local governance, the districts are governed as localities.
 Each has a directly elected local district council to exercise authority and carry out functions at a local level.
 In total, there are 19 local councils: 13 district councils, one for each of the 12 districts and one for the Western Area Rural, and six municipalities also have elected local councils.
 The six municipalities include Freetown, which functions as the local government for the Western Area Urban District, and Bo, Bonthe, Kenema, Koidu, and Makeni.

 While the district councils are under the oversight of their respective provincial administrations, the municipalities are directly overseen by the Ministry of Local Government & Community Development and thus administratively independent of district and provincial administrations.